 State of Design of Modification.
-The State having jurisdiction over the individual or organization responsible for the design of the modification or repair of an aircraft, engine or propeller. ++++ Applicable as of 03 November 2022.
+The State having jurisdiction over the individual or organization responsible for the design of the modification or repair of an aircraft, engine or propeller.

 State of Destination.
 The State in the territory of which the consignment is finally to be unloaded from an aircraft.